abhilashgd/Java8FunctionalUtilityClasses/README.md

           - it involves implementing a prototype interface which tells to create a clone of the current object
           - this pattern is used when creation of object directly is costly.
 For example it requires data base calls or required too much of processing that will take a lot of memory

+#31 what is garbage collection and what are its advantages?

+          - GC in java ia an automatic process of looking at heap memory, identifying which objects are in use and which are not, and deleting the unused objects

+          - An in use object or a referenced object means that some part of your program still maintains a pointer to that object

+          - An unused object or unreferenced object is no longer referenced by any part of your program so the memory used by an unreferenced object can be reclaimed

+          - Main advantage of automatic garbage collection in java is that it removes the burden of manual memory allocation/de allocation from us so that we can focus on problem solving

+          - Garbage collection is always done on heap
+          - There are two ways in which we can request the jam to execute the garbage collection
+            - call the system class System.gc() method which will request the jam to perform GC
+            - the methods to perform the garbage collections are present in the runtime class provided by java.
+The runtime class is a singleton for each java main program.
+The method getRuntime() returns a singleton instance of the runtime class.
+The method gc() can be invoked using this instance of runtime to request the garbage collection

+          System.gc(); or
+          Runtime.getRuntime().gc();

+#32 where are objects created in memory?
+On stack or heap?

+          Whenever an object is created, its always stored in the heap space and stack memory contains the reference to it.
+Stack memory only contains local primitive variables and reference variables to objects in heap space

+          Thus all java objects are always created on heap in java CustomObj s1 = new CustomObj()

+#33 when does an object become eligible for garbage collection?

+          - an object becomes eligible for garbage collection when no live thread can access it.
+          - objects not in use (unreferenced objects) are those objects which are not needed by java program, no part of java program is pointing to that object
+          - so these unused objects can be cleaned in GC ( garbage collection) process and memory used by an unreferenced object can be reclaimed

+#34 what are the different ways to make an object eligible for GC when it is no longer needed ?
+          - set all available objects references to null
+          - make the reference variable to refer to another object
+          - creating islands of isolation

+#35 what is the purpose of overriding finalise method ?

+          - finalise method in java also called finaliser is a method defined in java.lang.object
+          - its called by garbage collector just before collecting any object which is eligible for GC
+          - Thus finalize() method provides last chance to do cleanup and free any remaining resource

+#36 How garbage collection works ?

+          - GC works in 2 steps: Marking: unreferenced objects in heap are identified and marked as ready for garbage collection.
+          - Deletion ( normal deletion)/Deletion + compaction: in this step, objects marked previously are deleted

+          - memory is compacted after GC deleted the object so that remaining objects are in contiguous blocks at the start of heap memory
+          - this compaction makes it easier to allocate memory sequentially after a chunk of allocated memory are for new objects in heap

 #Java 8 Features